What to do If You’re in a Car Accident With a Drunk Driver

 Legal Alcohol Limit for Driving in Arizona

+To understand your rights and the laws when involved in a car accident with a drunk driver, it’s helpful to understand what classifies as drunk driving in Arizona.
 Arizona has a legal drinking age of 21 years old.
 Once an individual is 21 years of age, they have the legal right to consume alcohol.
 However, driving a vehicle while intoxicated is illegal.

-After an accident, if there is suspicion of an impaired driver, a police officer may request that you take a breathalyzer test.
-Any time you are asked to take a breathalyzer or sobriety test, you have the right to say no. Refusing a breathalyzer may result in your arrest or suspension of your license, but you do have the right to refuse.
+After an accident, if there is suspicion of an impaired driver, a police officer may request that the driver take a breathalyzer test.
+Any time a driver is asked to take a breathalyzer or sobriety test, they have the right to say no, based on Arizona law surrounding DUI checkpoint rights and sobriety tests.

 Being Involved in a Car Accident with a Drunk Driver